HR-CMGT/PRG06-vue-workshop/presentation/workshop2.md

 # Finished workshop files

-The finished workshop components can be found in the `finished` folder.
+The finished workshop files can be found in [Vue Workshop Finished](https://github.com/HR-CMGT/vue-workshop-finished).

 # Where to go next